Tlewis4897/Utilities/README.md

 # Utilities
-Folder of python utilities for automated processes and management.
+Folder of python utility scripts for automated processes and management.